Our guiding principle in opening, and growing The Trainyard has been the idea that “Kindness Changes Everything.”

 We are moving forward with a renewed focus on making sure voices different from our own are heard and reflected in store.
 We recognize the inherent privilege we have experienced in a society that was built to oppress.

 2020 was an eye opening year for us with the momentum gained by Black Lives Matter.
 We have always believed ourselves to be inclusive and “not racist”, but we are learning that being actively anti-racist and inclusive has to be more than passive action.
-We are continuing to learn and discover the ways we can move forward together.
+We are continuing educate ourselves daily, and to learn and discover the ways we can move forward together.

 Land of Daughters has created a resource list of anti-racist reading, videos & more that you may find helpful.
 We have compiled a similar list of Mi’kmaq focused reading and resources, found here: Mi’kmaq & Indigenous Resources